influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/logs.md

 ### Logging formats

-Two of the new formats, `logfmt` and `json`, are machine-readable and provide easier filtering and searching with external tools.
-These formats also make it easier to integrate with Elasticsearch, Splunk, Papertrail, and other tools.

-With the default logging format setting of `auto`, logging is managed automatically as follows:
+Three logging `format` options are available: `auto`, `logfmt`, and `json`.
+The default logging format setting of `format = "auto"` lets InfluxDB automatically manage the log output format:

 * When logging to a file, the `logfmt` is used and when logging to a TTY device (for example, a terminal).
 * When logging to a TTY (e.g., a terminal), a user-friendly console format is used.

-The `json` format, which is machine-readable and more developer-friendly, is available only as an explicit option.
+The `json` format is available when specified.

 ### Examples of log output: